VIAME/VIAME/README.md

 VIAME is a computer vision application designed for do-it-yourself artificial intelligence including object detection, object tracking, image/video annotation, image/video search, image mosaicing, image enhancement, size measurement, multi-camera data processing, rapid model generation, and tools for the evaluation of different algorithms.
-Originally targetting marine species analytics, VIAME now contains many common algorithms and libraries, and is also useful as a generic computer vision toolkit.
+Originally targeting marine species analytics, VIAME now contains many common algorithms and libraries, and is also useful as a generic computer vision toolkit.
 It contains a number of standalone tools for accomplishing the above, a pipeline framework which can connect C/C++, python, and matlab nodes together